Public Health Research

 The PHR Programme will generally only consider applications focused on intervention development where an intervention already exists and for which there is an evidence base, but it requires adaptation to situations such as a new context (e.g. a change in setting or target behaviour or client group) or amalgamation of separate, defined interventions so that they complement each other.

-However, where a compelling case is made, we will also fund work to establish feasibility and to pilot a definitive intervention.
-This research may also include work to optimise an existing intervention prior to evaluation, where research has shown that the intervention performs sub-optimally and there are specific remediable aspects of the intervention such as the delivery method or the timing of elements.
+Where a compelling case is made, we will also fund work to establish feasibility and to pilot a definitive intervention.
+However, any work related to optimising an existing intervention prior to evaluation, where research has shown that the intervention performs sub-optimally and there are specific remediable aspects of the intervention such as the delivery method or the timing of elements, must not exceed 6-months in duration.

 The programme does not, however, fund the creation of new interventions as this research would likely fall under the remit of the MRC Public Health Intervention Development (PHIND) programme.